Are you worried about the declining performance of some of your website’s content? This could be a sign of content decay.

 In the results, you can sort the ‘Position Difference’ column to find the content that has dropped the most in search rankings.

-Tip: If you can’t see the Position Difference column, use your keyboard’s right arrow key to scroll through the columns horizontally.
+Tip: If you can’t see the Position Difference column, then use your keyboard’s right arrow key to scroll through the columns horizontally.

 Similarly, you can also sort content by Impressions Difference or CTR Difference.
 This may help you find content that appears less in search or has dropped in click-through rate.